chirp/chirp-embedded-examples/bela/README.md

 Copy/paste your Chirp app key, secret and config string into the `credentials.h` file.

-Download the Chirp SDK for arm.
-The library needed is `libchirp-connect_linux-arm-hard-shared.so`.

 ## Building

 Once the board is plugged to your computer, wait the time it boots and then go to